 In this way, JiVS IMP puts an end to sleepless nights among IT staff when there’s an M&A or divestment-of-business project.
 And it makes IT as agile as management expects it to be.

-Transforming to the Intelligent Enterprise: SAP S/4HANA Migration
+Transforming to the intelligent and composable enterprise: SAP S/4HANA migration

 Retention Management and the GDPR